donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Set Item Into Inventory Slot\
 **Type:** Action without value\
-**Description:** Sets an item to the specified slot in the player's open inventory menu.
+**Description:** Sets an item to the specified slot in the player\'s open inventory menu.

 **Usage example:**
 ```ts